billcui57/mathsoclibrary/README.md

-# mathsoclibrary
+# mathsoclibrary-frontend
 This is an angular app for the frontend of the textbook library's website.
-Currently it uses Firebase Firestore as a backend/database to store everything.
-I would like to change that so I can currently working on making a RESTful backend API using mySQL.

 Everything is containerized in this angular app.
 For example, to access the html/css of the header just go to src/app/header To access the code that allows for the app to communicate with backend and retrieve info from database, refer to src/app/backend and see the .service.ts files (note the .ts.spec files are for testing)